-a.
-Tissues and fluids that the body produces continuously or sheds as a normal process, which are collected in a non-disfiguring manner.
+- a.
+Tissues and fluids that the body produces continuously or sheds as a normal process, which are collected in a non-disfiguring manner. - b.

-- b.
 Tissues and fluids if routine patient care indicates a need for removal or extraction. - c.
-Dental plaque and calculus. - d.
-Tissues from non-facial skin punch biopsies that do not require sutures. - e.
-Specimens collected by curettage, urethral, vaginal or rectal swabs. - f.
-Tissues collected from pap smears. - g.
+Dental plague and calculus. - d.
+Tissues from non-facial, non-genital skin punch biopsies in adults that do not require sutures. - e.
+Specimens collected in adults by curettage, urethral, vaginal or rectal swabs. - f.
 Specimens collected from the external auditory canal or nares. - 4.
-Collection of additional data and biological specimens, excluding blood specimens, for research purposes during procedures already being performed for clinical purposes, provided the additional collection does not increase risk, pain or discomfort beyond minimal.
+Collection of additional data and biological specimens, excluding blood specimens, for research purposes during procedures already being performed for clinical purposes, provided the additional collection does not entail more than a minimal increase in risk, pain or discomfort.

 - a.
-Collection of additional bodily fluids (e.g., peritoneal fluid, bone marrow or cerebrospinal fluid) - Reasonable extension of anesthesia, sedation or operating room time to allow collection of additional data or specimens. - Collection of data and biological specimens through noninvasive or minimally invasive procedures (not requiring the addition of general anesthesia or sedation for research purposes) routinely employed in clinical practice.
+Collection of additional bodily fluids (e.g., peritoneal fluid, bone marrow or cerebrospinal fluid) - Reasonable extension of anesthesia, sedation or operating room time to allow collection of additional data or specimens. - c.
+Tissue collected from pap smears. - 5.
+Collection of data through noninvasive or minimally invasive procedures (not requiring the addition of general anesthesia or sedation for research purposes) routinely employed in clinical practice.

 - a.
 Physical sensors that are applied either to the surface of the body or at a distance. - b.
 Weighing or testing sensory acuity. - c.
 Magnetic resonance imaging. - d.
 Electrocardiography, electroencephalography, thermography, detection of naturally occurring radioactivity, electroretinography, ultrasound, diagnostic infrared imaging, doppler blood flow, and echocardiography. - e.
 Moderate exercise, muscular strength testing, body composition assessment, and flexibility testing. - f.
-Allergy skin-testing. - g.
-Procedures involving a single exposure to ionizing radiation with an effective dose not exceeding 0.1 mSv (the amount typically associated with a chest x-ray). - 6.
+Allergy skin-testing in subjects not known or suspected to have serious allergies to the allergen being tested. - g.
+Procedures in adults involving a single exposure to ionizing radiation with an effective dose not exceeding 0.1 mSv (the amount typically associated with a chest x-ray) provided appropriate shielding techniques are employed. - 6.
 Secondary use of materials (data, documents, records, or biological specimens) that have been or will be collected for purposes other than the currently proposed research project.

+a.
+Secondary use of data collected from another research study, provided the use is compatible with the original terms of consent, if any.

+- b.
+Secondary use of clinical or educational records. - c.
+Use of banked specimens in biorepositories. - 7.
+Activities at statistical and data coordinating centers or biospecimen repositories that are not responsible for the primary oversight of the study and are not involved in the primary collection of data or specimens, which may be ongoing at other sites.

+Example:

 - a.
-Secondary use of data collected from another research study. - b.
-Secondary use of clinical or educational records. - c.
-Use of banked specimens in biorepositories.

-- 7. Activities at statistical and data coordinating centers or biospecimen repositories that are not involved in the primary collection of data or specimens, which may be ongoing at other sites. - a.
 Multicenter clinical trial where data are gathered under separate IRB approval(s) for the performance sites, but received and managed by a central coordinating center that does not otherwise participate in the clinical intervention or interact directly with subjects. - 8.
 Collection of data from voice, video, digital, or image recordings made for research purposes. - 9.
 Surveys, interviews, self-reports, direct and indirect observations of individual and group behavior, other verbal or computer-assisted interactions or assessments, non-invasive physical or behavioral tasks, manipulation of the subject's environment and similar methods commonly used in cognitive, behavioral, social, ethnographic, educational, health, and epidemiologic research.